amohoste/PI-Escape/README.md

 # PI Escape
-Project for the course System Programming (C003776) - 2017.
+Project for the course System Programming (C003776) | 1st sem 2017 - 2018.
 Made during my second year of Bachelor of Science in Computer Science at Ghent University.

 Made by:
 - Arne Goeteyn